GuardiansOfEarthV2/ClimateChangeLivabilityDocumentation/documents/arch-front-end.md

 #### Feature: Map options
 - Display a map
-- A heading / title saying what the user is currently looking at
+- A heading / title saying what the user is currently looking at - when panel is collapsed - show as a descriptive statement up top
-- Take an input for a city to focus the map on that region
+- Take an input for a city to focus the map on that region (Optional)
-- Display option for timeframes available
+- Display option for timeframes available -  slider option (5 year increments )
-- The user can select between the current and the time frames to see the differencs
+- The user can select between the past and the time frames to see the differencs - nice to have, optinal for mvp
+- time slider will be wrt current year - nice to show change wrt 30 years ago for drastic shock value
 - List of criteria to add data layers for, on  the map
+- user can select criterias / forces of nature on panel - to be shown as divs spanning width of panel MVP - user can only select one at a time
-- When map is depicting future scenario, show an animation icon that allows the user to see current-> selected year, criteria animated.
+- When map is depicting future scenario, show an animation icon that allows the user to see current-> selected year, criteria animated. (optional)
+- place legend under the slider

 #### Feature: User Education -optional for MVP
 - Side panel - with a blurb for the user. for example: additional rainfall and what that means reagionally and globally